-The normalized radiative emission and loss rates for $L=3$ $\mu$m CRs are displayed in Fig. \ref{fig::corner3um} for the three values of $W$ considered.
-The results closely resemble those obtained for $L=1.5$ $\mu$m, indicating that the impact of the CR on the loss and emission properties is due to the interactions occurring in a localized region near the apex of the CR.
+The normalized radiative emission and loss rates for $L=3$ $\upmu$m CRs are displayed in Figure \ref{fig::corner3um} for the three values of $W$ considered.
+The results closely resemble those obtained for $L=1.5$ $\upmu$m, indicating that the impact of the CR on the loss and emission properties was due to the interactions occurring in a localized region near the apex of the CR.

-Fig. \ref{fig::G3um} shows the gain, $G$, of silver and gold CR NAs as a function of $S/\lambda_M$.
+Figure \ref{fig::G3um} shows the gain, $G$, of the silver and gold CR NAs as a function of $S/\lambda_M$.
 The gain provides a comprehensive measure of on-axis photon emission, incorporating all three key parameters: $f_R$, $f_L$, and $D$.
-For gold CR NAs, the maximum gain occurs at a metal thickness of $W=80$ nm.
-The first gain peak, with a value of $G=11.8$, is found at $S/\lambda_{Au}=0.67$ and $S/\lambda_{Au}=0.75$.
-The second peak, $G=21.8$, is located at $S/\lambda_M=1.33$.
+For the gold CR NAs, the maximum gain occurred at a metal thickness of $W=80$ nm.
+The first gain peak, with a value of $G=11.8$, was found at $S/\lambda_{Au}=0.67$ and $S/\lambda_{Au}=0.75$.
+The second peak, $G=21.8$, was located at $S/\lambda_M=1.33$.

-In the case of silver, the aforementioned shift of the directivity maxima with respect to $S/\lambda_{Ag}$ results in the highest directivity for $W=40$ nm rather than $W=80$ nm.
+In the case of the silver CRs, the aforementioned shift of the directivity maxima with respect to $S/\lambda_{Ag}$ resulted in the highest directivity for $W=40$ nm rather than for $W=80$ nm.
 This shift aligns the directivity peak with a higher $f_R$ value at $W=40$ nm, leading to the maximum gain being achieved at this thickness.
-The first gain peak for silver is $G=12.3$ at $S/\lambda_{Ag}=0.5$ and the second is $G=30.0$ at $S/\lambda_{Ag}=1.25$.
+The first gain peak for silver was $G=12.3$ at $S/\lambda_{Ag}=0.5$, and the second was $G=30.0$ at $S/\lambda_{Ag}=1.25$.